Table of Contents

 - In what ways does this support the SCEP Commitments of your school(s) identified for TSI/ATSI/CSI supports?

+Students previously identified that this is an area of concern for them, as they don’t feel welcomed, nurtured, or safe in school.
+Through student interviews and surveys, we have seen growth in students feeling safe at school, but we still have some work to do.
+During discussions within our schools as they completed the Data Triangle Survey, it became apparent that our district needs to continue to focus on providing an inclusive, welcoming, safe environment.
 This priority aligns with district initiatives for implementing the culturally responsive framework and SEL programming to provide a safe supportive learning environment while honoring individuality.
 The staff and parents emphasized the importance of the school addressing these social-emotional needs of students so that they can feel secure enough to succeed academically.

 Key Strategies and Resources